InviBull/InviBull/README.md

 Here are some projects I'm proud of:

 1. [Chess](https://github.com/InviBull/Chess): A Two-Player Chess Interface developed in Python.
+2. [Advent of Code Solutions](https://github.com/InviBull/advent-of-code): My solutions for [Advent Of Code](https://adventofcode.com/) in Python.
 ...

 Feel free to explore my repositories and provide feedback.
 Contributions and issues are always welcome!